grucloud/bau/doc/BauConditionalRendering.md

 ## style: "display: none"

-This conditional hides the element by setting the CSS style property _display_ to _none_
+This conditional removes the element from the layout by setting the CSS style property _display_ to _none_.

 ```js
 const TestConditionalDisplayNone = () => {